diskoverdata/diskover-docs/source_files/tags.md

 - [Tag application via Harvest Plugins](#tags_via_harvest_plugins)
 - [Manual tagging](#manual_tags)

-🟨 &nbsp;**IMPORTANT!** If you want to use tags in your environment, make sure to [configure your tags' migration](#tags_migration) so they get copied from one index to the next.
+⚠️ &nbsp;**IMPORTANT!** If you want to use tags in your environment, make sure to [configure your tags' migration](#tags_migration) so they get copied from one index to the next.

 <p id="autotag"></p>

 ### AutoTag

 Tags can be applied automatically through a set of configurable rules applied to directories or files.
-AutoTags can be configured for each of your indexers in:
+AutoTags can be configured for each of your scanners in:

 **DiskoverAdmin** → **Configuration → Diskover → Configurations**.